apollographql/apollo/docs/source/fundamentals/tips.md

 Luckily, the GraphQL Schema Definition Language (SDL) focuses on the shape of the data and not the actual implementation.
 This allows product teams to be the ideal custodians of their own GraphQL schemas.

 Having product teams own the GraphQL schema for their products allows the schema to act as an API contract within the team, and enhances intra-team communication by providing clearly defined expectations.
 These teams can utilize schema-driven development to divide back-end and front-end work, mocking various parts of the API until full functionality is achieved, while remaining confident that they will arrive back at a unified solution.

 Organizations looking to offer a single API endpoint can assemble the individual product schemas, managed by individual product teams, into a monolithic API.
-This can be achieved by stitching the various schemas together.
+This can be achieved by "stitching" the various schemas together.

 <h2 id="performance">Monitor GraphQL performance</h2>

 An API implemented using GraphQL allows developers to query for the exact information they desire, and nothing more.
 With proper visibility into how the API performs, developers can understand the implications adding or removing fields can have on the overall performance of their queries.

-Apollo Engine is a GraphQL schema management and monitoring tool which provides insight into how a GraphQL API is behaving, and can proactively notify teams of degraded performance.
+Apollo Engine is a GraphQL schema management and monitoring tool which provides insight into how a GraphQL API behaves, and can proactively notify teams of degraded performance.

 When using Apollo Server with Apollo Engine, queries and mutations are enhanced with field-level tracing data.
 This helps power views in Apollo Engine that show how removing a field from a query might speed up a particular component,  or conversely, how adding a seemingly innocent field might actually do more harm than good!

 <img src="../images/tips-apollo-engine-trace.png" />